oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     description: Time including some selected SI units and non-SI units accepted for use with the SI units
     derived_from: scalar
     units:
-      # symbols for smaller multipliers ommitted for brevity
+      # symbols for smaller multipliers omitted for brevity
       μs: 0.0001
       ms: 0.001
       s: 1